hbctraining/GCC-BOSC-2018/lessons/experimental_planning_considerations.md

 ## Confounding

-A confounded experiment is one where you can not distinguish the separate effect of two different sources of variation in the data.
-For example, we know that sex has large effects on gene expression, and if all of our *control* mice were female and all of the *treatment* mice were male, then our treatment effect would be confounded by sex.
-We could not differentiate the effect of treatment from the effect of sex.
+A confounded RNA-Seq experiment is one where you **cannot distinguish the separate effects of two different sources of variation** in the data.

+For example, we know that sex has large effects on gene expression, and if all of our *control* mice were female and all of the *treatment* mice were male, then our treatment effect would be confounded by sex. **We could not differentiate the effect of treatment from the effect of sex.**

   <img src="../img/confounded_design.png" width="500">